warptools/gar/benches/direct_copy.md

 The Question
 ------------

-Is it useful to use the `fs::copy` method, which _may_ internally use some direct copy kernel APIs, worth anything?
+Is using the `fs::copy` method, which _may_ internally use some direct copy kernel APIs, worth anything?

+Is using `fs::copy` making any more special actions for files than `io::copy`?

 And considering that we need to read a file into memory at least once to hash it, do those (maybe) savings of (maybe) using a more direct kernel copy API still win any tugs of war overall,